1938 New Zealand general election

 The 1938 New Zealand general election was a nationwide vote to determine the shape of the New Zealand Parliament's 26th term.
-It resulted in the governing Labour Party being re-elected, although the newly founded National Party gained a certain amount of ground.
+It resulted in the governing Labour Party being re-elected in a landslide, winning nearly 56% of the vote despite not gaining any more seats.
+Having replaced the United-Reform coalition, the newly founded National Party also gained a certain amount of ground.

 This was the first election in which the Māori were given a secret ballot which had been available to white voters since 1870.

 Background

 The Labour Party had won a resounding victory in the 1935 elections, winning fifty-three seats.
 Shortly after the elections, the two Ratana-aligned MPs also merged into the Labour Party, giving Labour a total of fifty-five seats.
 The government, a coalition of the United Party and the Reform Party, had won only nineteen seats.
 Shortly after their defeat, United and Reform agreed to merge into the National Party, which positioned itself as the only alternative to the "socialist" Labour Party.
 However, Labour remained popular with the public, and the Prime Minister, Michael Joseph Savage, was widely praised for his welfare reform.
 The leadership of the National Party, by contrast, was closely associated by the public with the Great Depression, and struggled to gain traction.